chapel-lang/chapel/doc/rst/users-guide/base/configs.rst

 beyond the scope of this article.

-Setting ``config`` defaults on the compiler's command-line also supports more radical alterations to the code.
-For example, we could change *age* from an integral type to a floating point type:
+Setting ``config`` defaults on the compiler's command-line also support more radical alterations to the code.
+For example, we could change *age* from an integral type to a floating-point type:

 .. literalinclude:: examples/users-guide/base/configs3.execopts-fake
   :language: text